TheRenegadeCoder/sample-programs-website/docs/projects/palindromic-number/kotlin/index.md

 - Blake.Ke
 - Isaac Anohene
+- Jeremy Grifski

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 09 2020 23:21:48.
+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 11 2022 01:31:51.
 The solution was first committed on Oct 08 2020 16:44:11.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution